NataliaSkorowska/HTML.CSS.JS/README.md

 Password Strength Meter

-A website for verifying strength of a password.
+A website for verifying strength of a password (.img/zdjecie/png)